 Industry pressure is mounting for the General Services Administration to issue guidance for agencies on hitting deadlines for modernizing their telecommunications, as the coronavirus pandemic further delays transitions.

-The disruption caused by COVID-19 has slowed task order awards under the Enterprise Infrastructure Solutions contract, government’s $50 billion telecom and network modernization vehicle, said Zain Ahmed, vice president of civilian and law enforcement sales at CenturyLink.
+The disruption caused by COVID-19 has slowed task order awards under the Enterprise Infrastructure Solutions contract, government’s $50 billion telecom and network modernization vehicle, said Zain Ahmed, vice president of civilian and law enforcement sales at CenturyLink, which has since been rebranded to Lumen.
 In the limited cases where task orders have been awarded, agencies aren’t providing contractors “clear direction,” Ahmed said, during a virtual talk May 7.

 Ahmed added he’s a “big believer” in GSA’s push to have agencies quickly transition to EIS.
 But task order award delays are hampering the move away from the legacy Networx, Washington Interagency Telecommunications System 3, and local service area contracts.